Design System

 2 Platforms

-Although the web and mobile platforms share the same experience values and consistent aesthetic style, they contain different native components.
-On the landing page, we provided 2 separate entry points for the two groups of users.
-(In the case study below, I will mainly focus on the enterprise web platform.)
+While the web and mobile platforms shared the same experience principles and visual language, they relied on different native components.
+On the landing page, we provided two separate entry points for each user group.

 6 Experience Values